Jatin-Mehra119/Heart_Disease_Predictor/README.md

 * Model HyperTunning
 * Saving the model

-This notebook includes all the obeservations and analysis from Data Visualization and Model Training.
+This notebook includes all the observations and analysis from Data Visualization and Model Training.

 ## Streamlit App